cesarParra/lwc-signals/README.md

 ## Error Handling

-When unhandled errors occur in a `computed` or `effect`, by default, the error will be logged to the console through a `console.error` call, and then the error will be rethrown.
+When unhandled errors occur in a `computed`, `effect` or `resource`, by default, the error will be logged to the console through a `console.error` call, and then the error will be rethrown.

-If you wish to know which `computed` or `effect` caused the error, you can pass a second argument to the `computed` or `effect` with a unique identifier.
+If you wish to know where the error is coming from, you can pass a second argument to the `computed`, `effect` or `resource` with a unique identifier.

 ```javascript
 $computed(